MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proposed Spatial Filters in Presence of Interference

 where $s$ is a rank of the approximation such that $1\leq s\leq k.$ This relaxation reduces the number of degrees of freedom needed for nulling constraints from $k$ to $s$ at the price of having them only approximately enforced.

-Indeed, as the following remark shows, using patch constraints (\ref{nulling_relaxed}) in place of nulling constraints $WH_I=0_{l\times k}$ yields significant differences to the behaviour of the nulling filter introduced in Section \ref{nl} and filters proposed in this section.
+In fact, using patch constraints (\ref{nulling_relaxed}) in place of nulling constraints $\bm{W}\bm{H}_I=\bm{0}_{l\times k}$ yields significant differences to the behaviour of the nulling filter introduced in Section \ref{nl} and filters proposed in this section.
+Specifically, if we consider patch constraints (\ref{nulling_relaxed}) in place of nulling constraints $\bm{W}\bm{H}_I=\bm{0}_{l\times k}$ for the nulling filter and the filters introduced in Theorems \ref{Th1}-\ref{Th3}, then we can pose the following optimization problems: